An Exploratory Study of V-Model in Building ML-Enabled Software: A Systems Engineering Perspective: V-Model Concept for Building ML-enabled Systems

 \\

-This construct is about requirement analysis that converts the user scenarios and stakeholder objectives into the requirements.
+SE2 is about requirement analysis that converts the user scenarios and stakeholder objectives into requirements.
 Categorization of requirements includes functional, performance, verification, and interface requirements.
 Each level has a separate set of requirements for that level (system, subsystem, component level).
-Based on practitioners' evidence, having requirements at the system level and component level would help address the challenge points in requirement engineering and model development, as illustrated in the reasoning of propositions CP1, CP4.
+Based on practitioners' evidence, having requirements at the system level and component level would help address the challenge points in requirement engineering and model development, as illustrated in the reasoning of propositions PR1, PR4.